-A limited-edition 10-disc vinyl box set that includes all the singles (and B-sides) from the “Hysteria” album, plus a booklet featuring a complete discography, and an introduction written by Joe Elliott.
-Available for pre-order right now.
+This limited-edition 10-disc vinyl box set is also available and includes all the singles (and excellent B-sides!) from the “Hysteria” album, plus a booklet featuring a complete discography, and an introduction written by Joe Elliott.

-All the while, after all these decades, there haven’t been public spats or break ups in the band, and no money-grabbing “Farewell” tours (that aren’t even really farewells) or subsequent “Reunion” tours.
+After all these decades, there haven’t been public spats or break ups in the band, and no money-grabbing “farewell” tours (that aren’t even really farewells) or subsequent “reunion” tours.

 Over the years, their music and influence has also crossed over.
-Country star Tim McGraw performed on the song “Nine Lives.”
-Speaking of country, Taylor Swift’s first choice was to perform with Def Leppard on CMT’s Crossroads concert.
+Country star Tim McGraw performed on their song “Nine Lives.”
+And speaking of country, Taylor Swift’s first choice was to perform with Def Leppard on CMT’s Crossroads concert.
 Mariah Carey even remade “Bringin’ on the Heartbreak.”
-And do you remember the musical and the movie Rock of Ages?
-Well, after reading some of the film’s reviews, maybe you purposely forgot about it.
+And do you remember the musical/movie Rock of Ages?

-One Direction’s song “Midnight Memories” caught the attention of many who instantly recognized it as a ripoff of “Pour Some Sugar on Me.”
-The only question was whether Def Leppard would sue them…but they didn’t.
+One Direction’s song “Midnight Memories” caught the attention of many who instantly recognized their song as a ripoff of “Pour Some Sugar on Me.”
+The only question was whether Def Leppard would sue them — they didn’t.